ARICOMA-D365BC/AC-IB-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/fixed-asesst.md

 - FA Assignment/Discharge
 - FA History

-## FIXED ASSETS – ITEM CONSUMPTION FOR MAINTENANCE
+## Fixed assets – item consumption for maintenance

 Fixed Asset Maintenance functionality was improved by extending the functionality in Item Journal.

 New fields FA No. and Maintenance Code added to Item Journal Line.
 These fields are used if pur-pose of item consumption is Fixed Asset Maintenance.
 When Item Negative Adjustment is posted in Item Journal, the Maintenance Ledger Entry will be created and posted automatically, based on Automatic Maintenance Posting field in Inventory Setup.
 For manually posting and/or item costs adjusting to maintenance, the report Adj.
 Maintenance-Item Entries is created.

-## FIXED ASSETS REPORTING
+## Fixed assets reporting

 In order to comply with the requirements in legislation reporting features and local reporting practices of Czech companies, this feature provides following reports: